Tearsheet

 David P. Della Camera, Executive Vice President and Chief Financial Officer

-Mr. Della Camera became Executive Vice President and Chief Financial Officer of First Interstate BancSystem, Inc. in June 2025, succeeding Marcy D. Mutch.
-He joined First Interstate in 2021 and previously held senior finance leadership roles within the company, including Deputy CFO.
-In his role as Deputy CFO, Mr. Della Camera was responsible for the company’s financial planning and analysis, investor relations, and strategic initiatives, including mergers and acquisitions.
-He also served as the company's Director of Corporate Development and Financial Strategy, and Director of Financial Planning and Analysis.
-Before joining First Interstate, Mr. Della Camera held various roles in financial analysis and strategic planning at other banking and financial institutions.
+Mr. Della Camera assumed the role of Executive Vice President and Chief Financial Officer on June 1, 2025.
+He joined First Interstate in 2021 and has held various senior finance leadership positions within the company, including Deputy CFO.
+In these roles, he was responsible for financial planning and analysis, investor relations, and strategic initiatives, including mergers and acquisitions.
+His experience also includes serving as the Company's Director of Corporate Development and Financial Strategy and Director of Financial Planning and Analysis.

 Kristina R. Robbins, Executive Vice President and Chief Operations Officer

-Ms. Robbins has held the position of Executive Vice President and Chief Operations Officer since January 2024.
-She has extensive banking experience spanning 25 years in various leadership capacities.
-Prior to her current role, Ms. Robbins was First Interstate’s Senior Vice President and Chief Operations Officer from June 2022 to January 2024, and Director of Loan Operations from August 2018 to March 2022, where she was responsible for the strategic direction and operational execution of the company’s lending support functions.
-Before joining First Interstate, Ms. Robbins held various operational leadership roles at U.S. Bank.
+Ms. Robbins has been Executive Vice President and Chief Operations Officer since January 2024.
+She possesses extensive banking experience, spanning 25 years.
+Before her current role, Ms. Robbins held positions as First Interstate's Senior Vice President and Chief Operations Officer from June 2022 to January 2024, and Director of Loan Operations from August 2018 to March 2022.

 AI Analysis | Feedback